HouseCurve sends test sounds to your audio system and measures the result using a microphone. This is shown in the diagram below.

 When sound leaves an audio system it interacts with the room and this changes the sound.
 This interaction is complex.
 It depends on the frequency of the sound, the dimensions of the room and how the room is constructed.
 In addition, and most importantly, it depends on the location in the room.

 The first step in tuning an audio system is to establish a listening area.
 Where in “the room” do you want it to sound good?
 This could be a couch, a desk, or a kitchen.
 Think about where the listeners ears will be most of the time.
 This is the listening area.

 A single measurement represents how the audio system sounds at a single location.
-To get a realistic measurement of the listening area, it is important to take measurements from several locations.
-For a desk (near field), try 2-3 locations.
+To get a realistic measurement of the listening area, it is important to average measurements from several locations.
+Averaging will cancel small variances making it possible to find a “best fit” tune for a given listening area.
+For a desk (near field), try measuring from 2-3 locations.
 For a living room, try 3-5 locations.
-Aim the microphone towards the audio system.
-These measurements can be averaged so that small variances cancel out making it possible to find a “best fit” tune for a given listening area.

 The measurement process starts when the Measure button is pressed.
 HouseCurve will play a test signal through the audio system.
 This signal consists of a “chirp” sound followed by the the stimulus “sweep” sound.
 The chirp is a timing reference that tells HouseCurve when to expect the sweep sound.
 The sweep sound is used to measure the audio system.

 The stages of the measurement process are displayed in the Measurement Status area at the top of the screen.